 In the past, the Trust has floodlit Guildford Cathedral blue over the nights of WAAD and encouraged local schools, colleges and businesses to take part in Dress up Blue events.
 For information on all this year’s events supported by Jigsaw, please see below.

-The charity gig took place at The Boileroom, one of Guildford’s best known live music venues, on Thursday, 20th April at 7pm.
-It was a night of indie-rock and psychedelic pop with London based “Rainbow Cat” and “We Used To Make Things” playing specially in support of WAAD and Jigsaw.
-Listen to We Used To Make Things full album via their website: https://www.youtube.com/watch?v=2QtcAXBjSeM and Rainbow Cat at: https://soundcloud.com/rainbowcatmusic
+The charity gig takes place at The Boileroom, one of Guildford’s best known live music venues, on Saturday, 14 April 2018 at 7pm.
+A night of indie-rock and psychedelic pop with London based “Rainbow Cat” headlining and fantastic special guests – see our Facebook page for special guest details being announced each Friday evening!

 WHY BLUE?
 The Light it up Blue campaign first started by Autism Speaks in the US has been adopted as the colour to show your support for Autism Awareness across the globe.